 The Data Management Plan (DMP) explains the proposed actions for the overall control of HARMONY's data and publications.
-The DMP is a "living document" that will be constantly updated during the project.
-More specifically, two further versions (2 and 3) of the DMP will be produced in M30 and M42 respectively.
+The DMP is a "living document" that has been constantly updated during the project.
+More specifically, two versions (1 and 2) of the DMP have been produced in M6 and M33 respectively, while the current is the third and final version of the deliverable.

-In order to derive the data sources which are used and created within the HARMONY project a collaborative methodology is followed where all partners dealing with data are involved.
+In order to derive the data sources which are used and created within the HARMONY project a collaborative methodology has been followed where all partners dealing with data have been involved.
 Templates to record existing and new datasets were created and were provided to relevant partners.
 More specifically, one template was provided to pilot cities to gather available datasets and another was provided to transport modellers to gather the data that will be the outputs of the different models.
 The templates are provided in Appendix 1 and include information regarding the dataset's description, purpose and utility, reference and name, partner involved, format, related metadata and standards, relation to the project's objectives, whether it is a new or existing dataset and expected size.
-A list of datasets from the HARMONY project partners was initially listed in the first version of the Data Management Plan which was submitted on M6 of the project.
+A list of datasets from the HARMONY project partners was initially listed in the first version of the Data Management Plan which was submitted on M33.

-The present, second version of the Data Management Plan, provides an updated view of the identified datasets based on the knowledge acquired since M6.
+The present, third version of the Data Management Plan, provides an updated view of the identified datasets based on the knowledge acquired since M33.
 In order to reach the updated view of the HARMONY datasets, partners were asked to revise the data templates based on recent and relevant information.
 The outcome of this process is described in Sections 2.3.1 and 2.3.2 of this deliverable.
 Moreover, this deliverable reports on the data sharing agreements that have been put in effect over the course of the project in order to adhere to the GDPR regulations for primary data emerging from the HARMONY surveys.
 A description of the corresponding agreements is provided in Section 2.3.1, whereas the templates for the signed agreements are added in Appendix III and Appendix IV of this document.
-Last but not least, this deliverable provides an set of new datasets which are expected to be generated and published by the HARMONY project.
+Last but not least, this deliverable provides a set of new datasets which are expected to be generated and published by the HARMONY project.
 These datasets are described in Section 2.3.5.

 The remainder of the deliverable is structured as follows.
 In Section 2 the document embarks with an updated summarisation of the types and sources of data and continues in Section 3 with the description of the practices for safeguarding that the HARMONY research data are findable, accessible, interoperable and re-usable (FAIR).
-An account of the allocated resources for data management is included.
-Then as an appreciation of the data security and ethical considerations, principles to be adopted is provided in Sections 4 and 5.
-The conclusions and next steps are part of Section 6.
+An account of the allocated resources for data management is included in section 4.
+Then as an appreciation of the data security and ethical considerations, principles adopted are provided in Sections 5 and 6.
+The conclusions are part of Section 7.